jameshfisher/jameshfisher.com/_posts/2018-02-08-run-length-encoding-c.md

 ---
-title: "Run-length encoding in C"
+title: Run-length encoding in C
+tags: []
 ---

 Run-length encoding is a "compression" scheme